HBO-i/ictresearchmethods.nl/README.md

 ## :writing_hand: How to cite

-If you want to refer to the physical card set, please use this citation:
+If you want to refer to the physical card set or the website, please use this citation:

-> Bonestroo, W.J., Meesters, M., Niels, R., Schagen, J.D., Henneke, L., Turnhout, K. van (2018): ICT Research Methods.
-HBO-i, Amsterdam.
-ISBN/EAN: 9990002067426.
+> HBO-i (2018):  _ICT Research Methods — Methods Pack for Research in ICT_.
+ICT Research Methods. [https://ictresearchmethods.nl/](https://ictresearchmethods.nl)

 ## :gear: Installation